mjpitz/gerrit-codeowners/README.md

-# GitHub CODEOWNERS for Gerrit
+# CODEOWNERS for Gerrit

 ## Features

-- [ ] Auto-assign gerrit patches and pull requests based on CODEOWNERS.
+- [x] Auto-assign gerrit patches and pull requests based on CODEOWNERS.
+- [x] Support for GitHub
+- [ ] Support for GitLab?

 ## License